Suspected militant attacks kill many people in Burkina Faso

 The attacks in the country's north and northwest targeted a civilian auxiliary force that supports the military in a seven-year fight against the militants.

-Two suspected militant attacks have killed at least 18 people, including 16 auxiliaries supporting the army, in Burkina Faso, security sources said.
+Four suspected militant attacks have killed at least 30 people, including 16 auxiliaries supporting the army, in Burkina Faso, security sources said.

 Thursday's attacks in the north and northwest of the country were the latest to hit a civilian auxiliary force that supports the military in a seven-year fight against the militants.